 Lupin is a high quality protein source and a healthy and sustainable meat substitute.

 Growing white lupin beans is new in Holland.
-In 2017 three organic farmers joined, we learned a lot and had a good harvest.
+In 2018 five organic farmers grow it.

 In the TV-program BinnensteBuiten